 - Breathe before you dunk: You’ll want to make sure you’re using a breathing technique that works for you (our cold plunge testers like the Wim Hof Method).
 We suggest practicing a few breaths before you get into the ice bath and continuing once you’re in.

 - Enter slowly: It’s quite the shock, so don’t worry about trying to rush in.
-Take your time and work on breathing while your start to submerge.
+Take your time and work on breathing while you start to submerge.

 - Hit that timer you prepared once you’re in the ice bath!

-- Focus your mental effort on your breath: Rather than thinking about how darn cold you are, focus your attention to your breathing and the breathwork pattern you’ve chosen.
+- Focus your mental effort on your breath: Rather than thinking about how darn cold you are, focus your attention on your breathing and the breathwork pattern you’ve chosen.

 - Exit the cold plunge: Slowly warm yourself back up.